 She emancipated herself from her parents at 14, and by 16 had already published an autobiography entitled Little Girl Lost that detailed her teenage struggle with addiction.
-Despite her troubles Barrymore never stopped acting – she’s appeared in such massive movies as Scream and Charlie’s Angels, and become one of the world’s biggest movie stars in the process.
+Despite her troubles Barrymore never stopped acting — she’s appeared in such massive movies as Scream and Charlie’s Angels, and became one of the world’s biggest movie stars in the process.
 Most recently she appeared as a ravenous zombie in the Netflix series The Santa Clarita Diet, and now hosts her own daytime talk show, appropriately titled The Drew Barrymore Show, which was recently renewed for a fourth season.

 2. Corey Feldman

-Few actors have had a streak of hit movies like a teenage Corey Feldman did in the mid-80s.
-Gremlins, The Goonies, Stand By Me, and The Lost Boys all released in a four-year period?
-Come on, that’s absolutely ridiculous.
+Few actors have had a streak of hit movies like a teenage Corey Feldman, 51, did in the mid-80s.
+Gremlins, The Goonies, Stand By Me, and The Lost Boys were all released in a four-year period, which in some ways seems absolutely ridiculous.
 This string of extremely successful movies made Feldman into one of the biggest stars around, and by the end of the decade, he was on top of the world.
-Unfortunately, as with so many child stars, he was unable to deal with so much fame at such a young age and soon began to use drugs and alcohol as an escape mechanism.
+Unfortunately, as with so many child stars, he was unable to deal with that much fame at such a young age and soon began to use drugs and alcohol as an escape mechanism.

-This led to Feldman’s film career crashing and burning, and by the end of the ’90s, he was relegated to guest spots on tv and starring B-movies like the fantastically named Tales From the Crypt Presents: Bordello of Blood.
-These days Feldman makes sporadic appearances on reality tv and focuses on his band Corey’s Angels – a band composed of Feldman and an ever-rotating lineup of female models dressed in lingerie and angel wings.
-They had a legendary performance on the today show a couple of years ago.
+This led to Feldman’s film career crashing and burning, and by the end of the ’90s he was relegated to guest spots on tv and starring B-movies like the fantastically named Tales From the Crypt Presents: Bordello of Blood.
+These days Feldman, makes sporadic appearances on reality TV and focuses on his band Corey’s Angels, which consists of Feldman and an ever-rotating lineup of female models dressed in lingerie and angel wings.
+They had a legendary performance on the Today show a couple of years ago.